 Enjoy the read!

 CVIR is dedicated to continually improving the manuscript submission process and review experience for its contributors.
-Therefore, the journal has changed its manuscript management system to Editorial Manager – a system currently used by a vast number of other scientific, peer-reviewed journals.
+Therefore, the journal employs a manuscript management system Editorial Manager – a system currently used by a vast number of other scientific,

 To access the new submission website, please visit: www.editorialmanager.com/cvir